javaguru/nexus-backend/README.md

 ***An Ajax Single Page Application communicate through the Rest Controller ApiBackend and its BackendService to a RestApi Backend Server.***

-### Ability to Secure all RestApi Request to a Backend Server
+### ⚙️ Ability to Secure all RestApi Request to a Backend Server

  * Implements a **BackendService**, ability to request typed response Object class or ParameterizedTypeReference, requested on all HTTP methods to a RestApi Backend Server.
  * Implements an **EntityBackend** JSON Object or Resource, transfer back headers, manage error HttpStatus 400, 401, 405 or 500 coming from the Backend Server.
  * Implements a **HttpFirewall** filter protection against evasion, rejected any suspicious Requests Encoding, and log IP address at fault
- * Implements a **WAF Filter** protection against evasion on the Http JSON BodyRequest, Headers, Keys, Parameters, and log IP address at fault.
+ * Implements a **WAF Filter Patterns** protection against evasion on the Http JSON BodyRequest, Headers, Keys, Parameters, and log IP address at fault.
+ * Implements a **AI WAF Engine DistilBERT ONNX** detect miscellaneous Http requests, and log IP address at fault.
+ * Implements a **AnalyzerRequest** with Matrix Batching and Dynamic Context-Preserving Chunking.
+ * Implements a **Native Memory Tracking** Monitoring System calls, Tracks the actual RAM footprint, allowing jcmd to generate reports.
  * Implements a **CORS Security Request** filter, authorize request based on Origin Domains and Methods.
  * Implements a **Content Security Policy** filter, define your own policy rules CSP.
  * Implements a **RateLimit** interceptor, allows 1000 requests per minutes and per-IP-address.